ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/queries/transaction-lock-invalidation.md

 ## Recommendations

+Consider the following recommendations:

-The longer a transaction lasts, the higher the likelihood of encountering a **transaction locks invalidated** error.
+- The longer a transaction lasts, the higher the likelihood of encountering a **transaction locks invalidated** error.

-If possible, avoid interactive transactions.
-For example, try to avoid the following pattern:

-1. Select some data.
-1. Process the selected data in the application.
-1. Update some data in the database.
-1. Commit the transaction in a separate query.

-A better approach is to use a single YQL query to select data, update data, and commit the transaction.
+    If possible, avoid [interactive transactions](../../../../concepts/glossary.md#interactive-transaction).
+A better approach is to use a single YQL query with `begin;` and `commit;` to select data, update data, and commit the transaction.

+    If you do need interactive transactions, append `commit;` to the last query in the transaction.

+- Analyze the range of primary keys where conflicting modifications occur, and try to change the application logic to reduce the number of conflicts.

+    For example, if a single row with a total balance value is frequently updated, split this row into a hundred rows and calculate the total balance as a sum of these rows.
+This will drastically reduce the number of **transaction locks invalidated** errors.